baraltalaz/FEA-using-matlab/README.md

 # FEA-using-matlab
-This codes are my practice code. feel free to use and edit.
+This codes are my practice code, feel free to use and edit.